mottaquikarim/pycontent/content/topics/functions.md

 print(z, type(z)) # True <class 'bool'>
 ```

-## Argument Types
+## Input Types

-#### Required Arguments
+#### Parameters

-If your function won't work without specific arguments, you can define the function with **required arguments**.
+If your function won't work without specific arguments, you can define the function with one or more `parameters`.
+The term parameter is generally used to describe **required** inputs.
 In order for anyone to call the function, that user *must* always pass values for the required arguments in the correct positional order with the correct syntax you defined in advance.
 For example...

 ```python
 def plus(a,b):